schneems/cache_diff/CONTRIBUTING.md

 # Contribution Checklist

 - [x] Clean, simple, well styled code
+- [x] Update the CHANGELOG.md if the effects of the PR are observable by users of this repo.
+Otherwise apply the `skip changelog` label to the PR once opened.
 - [x] Commits should be atomic and messages must be descriptive.
 Related issues should be mentioned by Issue number.
 - [x] Comments
   - Module-level & function-level comments.